TheOceanCleanupAlgorithms/ADVECT/README.md

 ## Features and Timeline
 ### V0: Sea Surface Advection
 Version 0 aims to be a functionally equivalent to the TrashTracker model developed by Laurent Lebreton.
-Intended for global dispersion studies, it will use a 2D, second-order advection scheme, and will support surface dynamics such as Stokes drift, windage, and parameterized eddy diffusion.
+Intended for global dispersion studies, it will use a 2D, second-order advection scheme, and will include sea-surface-current advection, eddy diffusion, windage, and a "slippery" coastline handling, like trashtracker.
 ### V1: 3D Advection (Buoyancy Driven)
 Version 1 will consider depth, and will require vertical current as an input.
 It will use a 3D second-order advection scheme and will support buoyancy-driven vertical movement.
 ### V2: Elaborate Vertical Transport Mechanisms